 Part 1: Grudge List

-Create an inventory of the manifestations of pride & ego (4th column) being careful to stay focused on ONLY where you are wrong (putting out of my mind “their part”).
+Create an inventory of the manifestations of your defects of character (4th column) being careful to stay focused on ONLY where you are wrong (putting out of my mind “their part”).
 While some may think that the first three columns are the most important – recognition of the 4th column is the only thing that can set us free through the actions you will take in Step 6 & 7 after completing Steps 4 & 5.

 Part 2: Fears List